Eco safe driving for cars, lorries and buses

 - try to travel during off-peak times

-- check your fuel consumption regularly to make sure you are getting the most from your vehicle
+- check your fuel use regularly to make sure you are getting the most from your vehicle

 - when parking, always try to reverse into a parking space so you can drive out of it as manoeuvring whilst the engine is cold uses a lot of fuel

-- keeping your vehicle well maintained will reduce fuel consumption
+- keeping your vehicle well maintained will reduce fuel use

-The car and motorcycle theory tests contain questions on the above topics, for example; how to maintain and use your vehicle correctly to reduce fuel consumption and emissions and planning your journey.
+The car and motorcycle theory tests contain questions on the above topics, for example; how to maintain and use your vehicle correctly to reduce fuel use and emissions and planning your journey.

-The examiner will also observe your driving/riding to assess whether you are planning ahead, using speed legally and correctly, using controls such as the accelerator and brakes correctly and if you are matching the correct gear to the road and traffic conditions.
+The examiner will also observe your driving/ riding to assess whether you are planning ahead, using speed legally and correctly, using controls such as the accelerator and brakes correctly and if you are matching the appropriate gear to the road and traffic conditions.